Modifying Non-Modifiable Alimony in Arizona

-Questions have arisen regarding modifying non modifiable alimony in Arizona.
+Questions have arisen regarding modifying non-modifiable alimony in Arizona.
 In Arizona, courts award alimony – also called spousal support in Arizona – when one spouse earns considerably more than the other.
-Generally, the superior court has authority to change the amount of alimony if the circumstances of one of the spouses change after the divorce.
+The superior court has authority to change the amount of alimony if the circumstances of one of the spouses change after the divorce.

 However, if the spouses agree in writing that the alimony cannot be altered, the court cannot change the support amount regardless of changes of circumstances.
 In the case of McNeil v.
 Hoskyns, 236 Ariz.
 173, 337 P.3d 46 (App.
 2014) the Arizona Court of Appeals discussed what happens when a divorcing couple has entered into this type of agreement, but it is later discovered that one of the spouses lied to or deceived the court.